CloudLabsAI-Azure/hack-in-a-day-data/financial-insight&risk-advisor-agent/getting-started.md

    > **Note:** Environment provisioning may take 10–15 minutes to complete.
 Wait until the status shows as ready before proceeding.

    > **Note:** If you are still unable to see the newly created environment, please close the browser completely and open a new InPrivate window.
 Log in again and check whether the environment appears.
-If it is still not visible, try creating the environment once more.
+If it is still not visible, try creating the environment one more time.

 1. In the power **platform admin center**, select **Manage** from left menu and click on the environment with the name, ODL_User <inject key="Deployment ID" enableCopy="false"></inject>'s Environment.